npm/write-file-atomic/README.md

 pass the error back to the caller.

 If provided, the **chown** option requires both **uid** and **gid** properties or else you'll get an error.
 If **chown** is not specified it will default to using the owner of the previous file.
-To prevent chown from being used you can also pass `false`
+To prevent chown from being ran you can also pass `false`

 The **encoding** option is ignored if **data** is a buffer.
 It defaults to 'utf8'.